 4 – Make Your Website Mobile Friendly

 More than 54% of online global traffic comes from mobile devices.
 So, is your website responsive?
 Are mobile users able to navigate and access your content seamlessly?
 Does the website lag while scrolling?
 Well, this is the most important point to fight the increasing bounce rates.
 You might offer a stunning design and experience to visitors on a laptop, but that experience needs to be the same on mobile devices.
+Making your website mobile responsive can highly help you reduce the bounce rate.

 As per Google, mobile-friendliness is a critical ranking factor.
 This simply means that no matter how relevant and top-notch your content is, it won’t rank well on Google if the website is not optimized for mobile users.
 You can use Google’s mobile-friendly test tool to check whether your site is mobile-friendly or not.
 If not, re-design and optimize your site with the relevant plugins and tools.